DataDog/documentation/content/en/coscreen/guide/optimize-experience.md

 ### Troubleshooting on macOS

-#### The side panel UI is greyed out, and a connection is never established
+#### The side panel UI is grayed out, and a connection is never established

-You may encounter a problem where the UI is stuck in the greyed out joining phase, but you never receive the "Unable to connect to CoScreen" dialog.
+You may encounter a problem where the UI is stuck in the grayed out joining phase, but you never receive the "Unable to connect to CoScreen" dialog.
 Because coscreen expects to live on a single non-fixed desktop, if you have configured the application to reside specifically on one more desktops, this problem may occur.

 To resolve this issue, right-click on the CoScreen application icon and go to _Options_.
 Ensure that _Assign To_ is set to _None_.
 Then, leave and rejoin the CoScreen.